remix-run/remix-website/data/posts/remix-vs-next.md

 <small>(oof, sorry, hard to stop sometimes once you get going...)</small>

-Let's answer these questions for Remix, where you only have to abstract the shopify API on the server:
+Let's answer these questions for Remix, where you only have to abstract the Shopify API on the server:

 - Do you have to authenticate in the browser? (no)
 - Does the API support CORS? (doesn't matter)